Beautiful Kashmir is often called “Heaven on Earth.”

 • An early morning shoot on Lake Dal with two brothers whose two boats are filled with flowers, as we go across the lake to their home, photographing them picking flowers, arranging their boats with flowers, and capturing their family life.

-• A day at a gypsy village in the mountains, at the foot of the Himalayas, with families who live in super colorful houses, observing all sorts of countryside activities with cows, horses, and sheep, hay, corn, inside by the hearth, children, and so on.
-We'll have a picnic lunch on rugs (which we bring with us) by the river.
+• A day with semi-nomadic gypsies in their village brightly colored, traditional houses, at the foot of the Himalayas; observing all sorts of countryside activities with cows, horses, and sheep, corn, inside by the hearth, sweet lovely children…. beautiful people.
+We'll have a picnic lunch by the river.

 • Dawn photography at a floating vegetable market; as well as a lively street market on the lake, surrounded by the snow-covered mountains.

-• A morning at the pigeon market (a fascinating sport) and then tea with a gracious and hospitable "modern" family.
+• A morning at the pigeon market (a fascinating, ancient sport) and then tea with a gracious and hospitable "modern" family.

 • Late afternoon at a Mughal garden, with its fountains, view of the lake, and all sorts of people enjoying the peace and flowers of the garden.